- Safe Driver

 Many companies offer discounts from 10 to 15 percent on motorcycle insurance for graduates of training courses, such as the Motorcycle Safety Foundation (MSF) rider course.

 Riders under the age of 25, usually considered a higher risk, may see some savings by taking this course.
 It’s also a good idea for cyclists who have already had accidents.
-Maintaining a good driving record with no violations will also help reduce your premiums.

 In many northern states, riders may save money by buying a "lay-up" policy.
 With a lay-up policy, all coverage except comprehensive is suspended during winter months.